8ude/UG212_AudioForGames_Fall19/README.md

 You can make use of some of the apps and plugins on the [Musical Resources Page](https://github.com/8ude/UG212_AudioForGames_Fall19/wiki/Musical-Resources)

 Bring the Stems (Melody, Bass, Percussion, etc) into FMOD and add some interactivity that you connect to a parameter.
+If you need some reference on how to do this, [here's the example projet I made during class](https://drive.google.com/open?id=12fZsPawPdgs0_fECeIlIjPi6iZxvF4so)

 Some ideas (just suggestions, use what works for your music):
 - have instruments fade in/out based on a "PlayerStatus" parameter